CALENDAR OF EVENTS

 Eureka Springs Rotary Club meets on Thursdays

-The Eureka Springs Rotary Club meets at noon on Thursdays at the Forest Hills Restaurant.
+The Eureka Springs Rotary Club meets at noon on Thursdays in the Crystal Dining Room of the 1886 Crescent Hotel.
 A salad bar and buffet lunch are available.
 For more information contact email@example.com.

 Eureka Springs Buddhist Study Group meets on Thursdays